Cbhihe/Doc_python-virtual-environments-quickstart/README.md

 get to work rapidly.
 I also tried to provide clean shell code snippet or Bash cli instructions, meant to be copied and pasted by you in your terminal.
 Note that your mileage may vary depending on your Linux distribution and perhaps also on your shell and shell version.
-All shell scripting cmds were tested on CentOS 7.x, Ubuntu 18.04 and up-to-date Archlinux.
+All shell cmds were tested in Bash on CentOS 7.x, Ubuntu 18.04 and up-to-date Archlinux.

 So what is a Python virtual environment and what could motivate the creation of